 Google on Tuesday announced a new website designed to be a “one-stop-shop” for people with food insecurity in the US.

-The “Find Food Support” site includes a food locator tool powered by Google Maps which people can use to search for their nearest food bank, food pantry or school lunch programme pickup site in their community.
+The “Find Food Support” site includes a food locator tool powered by Google Maps, which people can use to search for their nearest food bank, food pantry, or school lunch program pickup site in their community.

 Google is working with non-profit groups like No Kid Hungry and FoodFinder, as well as the US Department of Agriculture, to aggregate 90,000 locations with free food support across all 50 states, with more locations to come, The Verge reported.

-Project Delta’s mission is to “create a smarter food system”, which includes standardising data to improve communication between food distributors to curb food waste.
+Project Delta’s mission is to “create a smarter food system”, which includes standardizing data to improve communication between food distributors to curb food waste.

 Food insecurity is defined by the US Department of Agriculture as a lack of consistent access to enough food for an active, healthy life.